turbot/guardrails-samples/baselines/getting_started/gcp/gcp_check_stack/README.md

-# Baseline - AWS Check Stack
+# Baseline - GCP Check Stack

-AWS Check Stack will allow you to set policy to deploy AWS Account IAM Stack , Terraform version for you source and also to apply the Stack Source policy.
+GCP Check Stack will allow you to set policy to deploy GCP Account IAM Stack , Terraform version for you source and also to apply the Stack Source policy.

 More info